hyperledger-labs/private-data-objects/docs/environment.md

 (default: `MEDIUM`)

-`WASM_MEM_CONFIG` indicates the memory configuration for the WASM runtime: the runtime's global heap size, the maxium memory of a WASM module, and the contract's stack and heap size.
+`WASM_MEM_CONFIG` indicates the memory configuration for the WASM runtime: the runtime's global memory pool size, the WASM module's heap size, and the size of module's operand stack.
-When the variable is set to `SMALL`, the runtime's global heap size is set to 2MB, and the maximum module size is set to 64KB.
-If the variable is set to `MEDIUM`, the runtime's heap size is set to 4MB and the maxium module size is set to 512KB.
-When the variable is set to `LARGE`, the runtime's heap size is set to 8MB and the maximum module size is set to 4MB.
+When the variable is set to `SMALL`, the runtime's global memory pool size is set to 1MB.
+If the variable is set to `MEDIUM`, the runtime's memory pool size is set to 2MB.
+When the variable is set to `LARGE`, the runtime's memory pool size is set to 4MB.

 <!-- -------------------------------------------------- -->
 <!-- -------------------------------------------------- -->